JSplish/Readme-generator/README.md

-# note-taker
+# readme-generator

   ![License](https://img.shields.io/badge/license-undefined-brightgreen)

   ## DESCRIPTION
-  Use this to takes notes as needed and delete as needed.
+  The README generator will prompt you with questions to provide you with a quality and professional README.

   ## TABLE OF CONTENTS
   [Installation](#installation)